smartarch/robin/README.md

 ## Installation

-**Robin** is written in `python-django` which is a python package, and can be installed in the local library.
-To skip the installation section and use a docker, refer to the [Docker](/container).
+**Robin** is written in `python-django` which is a Python package, and can be installed in the local library.
+To skip the installation section and use Docker, refer to the [Docker](/container).
 This section covers the following sections:

 * Virtual Environment Setup and Package Installation
-* Migrating The Database
+* Migrating (Creating) The Database
 * Creating Admin User
 * Connecting to GitHub

 ### Virtual Environment Setup

-We recommend using a `python-virtual-environement`, which can be used as the source of packages required for this project.
+We recommend using a Python virtual environment, which can be used as the source of packages required for this project.
 To create the virtual environment, first make sure that `python-dev` is installed.

 On Linux